ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Great Blue Hill, Milton, MA, F. Model 6-27-2010

-Through the 1960’s and 1970s, Lepidopterists’ Society records document Banded Hairstreak in many locations around the state.
-Mark Mello collected it in New Bedford in June 1961.
-James Holmes reported it “common” on Cape Ann in early July in 1965, 1966, and 1967.
-William D. Winter collected it in Westwood on July 22, 1972.
-1973 was a particularly good year; Winters reported it “extremely common everywhere” in the Westwood area, and Patrick Carey of South Hadley reported it “swarming in large numbers in Holyoke.”
+1973 was a particularly good year for this species: Winters reported it “extremely common everywhere” in the Westwood area, and Patrick Carey of South Hadley reported it “swarming in large numbers on Cedar Knob in Holyoke.”
 1974, on the other hand, saw a population drop.
-R. Robbins reported to L. P. Grey that year that both “Satyrium calanus and S. liparops suffered a drastic (about 100-fold) decrease in population numbers from the previous year.
+R. Robbins, working in Middlesex Fells, reported to L. P. Grey that year that both “Satyrium calanus and S. liparops suffered a drastic (about 100-fold) decrease in population numbers from the previous year.
 A cold spell during the last week in June (the peak emergence time for these species) may have been a contributing factor.”
-And Willis reported both species “down” in the Holliston-Sherborn-Framingham area, as compared to 1973 (Lep Soc.
+(Robbins' 1969-1976 specimens from Medford and Woburn are in the Smithsonian Institution.)
+And Willis reported both Banded and Striped Hairstreaks “down” in the Holliston-Sherborn-Framingham area, as compared to 1973 (Lep Soc.
 Seas.
 Sum. and Corresp., 1959-1976).

 Host Plants and Habitat

-Banded Hairstreak is usually found in open woodlands, and along the edges of deciduous forests.
-Males defend perches in sunlit areas of woods or woods edges; where abundant they can be seen whirling upward in groups defending territories.
-As adult nectar sources, Walton observed that meadowsweet, milkweeds and smooth sumac are highly attractive, among the 17 species of nectar sources counted during the Atlas period.
-It has also often been observed nectaring at New Jersey Tea.
-Banded Hairstreak larvae may be tended by ants (O’Donnell et al, 2007), but detailed research is needed.
+Adults also need nectar sources: R. Walton observed that meadowsweet, milkweeds and smooth sumac are highly attractive, among the 17 species of nectar sources counted during the Atlas period.
+It has also often been observed nectaring at New Jersey tea.
+Banded Hairstreak larvae may be tended by ants (O’Donnell et al., 2007), but detailed research is needed.

 Relative Abundance Today

-Although the Atlas termed this hairstreak “fairly common,’ it was found in only 93 of the 723 blocks searched, ranking it as “Uncommon” relative to other Atlas species (Table 5).
+Although the 1986-90 MAS Atlas termed this hairstreak “fairly common,’ it was found in only 93 of the 723 blocks searched, ranking it as “Uncommon” relative to other Atlas species (Table 5).
 Hairstreaks in general are not as frequently encountered as species with longer flight periods and multiple broods.

 Chart 20 does not show any marked trend upward or downward in sightings 1993-2009, just a small year-to-year variation within a narrow range.
+A Breed et al. (2012) list-length study of MBC data did not find any statistically significant change in the detectibility of this butterfly between 1992 and 2010.

 Chart 20: MBC Sightings per Total Trip Reports, 1992-2009